dxps/postgres_playground/pgbackrest_xp/readme.md

 postgres@pg1:~/patroni-packages/bin$
 ```

-And we can see what's happening on `etc` side as well by using the following commands on `etcdhap` host:
+And we can see what's happening on `etc` side as well by using the following commands on `pg4` host:

 ```bash
 export ETCDCTL_API=2                              # Since `--enable-v2` and version 3.4 is used.